andredelft/typora-tailwind-theme/README.md

 ### Font

 The default Tailwind font is [Inter](https://rsms.me/inter).
-A different font-family, as well as general adjustments like font-size and line-height can be defined at the `#write` selector:
+A different font-family, as well as general adjustments like font-size and line-height can be defined using the `#write` selector:

 ```css
 #write {